tarantool/doc/doc/contributing/docs/images.rst

 To save the diagram to a file:

-#   Make the frame opaque so that it isn't shown in the resulting image (opacity = 100%).
+#.
+Make the frame transparent so that it isn't shown in the resulting image (opacity = 0%).

-#   Select all elements together with the frame and click **Copy as image**
+#.
+Select all elements together with the frame and click **Copy as image**
     in the context menu (under the three dots).
 The image will be copied to the clipboard.

-#   Save it as an image file using any graphic editor, for example, GIMP.
+#.
+Save it as an image file using any graphic editor, for example, GIMP.

 Screenshots